salif/goyo-mod/content/_index.md

 ]
 +++

-Welcome to the landing page of Goyo theme documentation.
-Goyo is a simple and modern theme for Zola, designed for blogs and documentation sites.
+Discover Goyo: A sleek, modern Zola theme crafted for blogs and documentation sites.
+With its minimalist design and effortless setup, Goyo empowers you to build stunning, functional websites with ease.

-Explore the documentation to learn how to install, configure, and use Goyo to create your own beautiful and functional website.
+Dive into our documentation to learn how to install, customize, and bring your vision to life with Goyo.